Dazhao Temple (Hohhot): Dragon sculpture

 The dragon carving refers to the two vivid golden dragons in front of the silver Buddha.
 The height is about 10 meters.
 They are carved on two Tongtian columns.
 They are viewed from the bottom, the double dragons are flying, the claws are dancing, and the cloth is hovering.
 The dragon's sculptures are powerful, showing the exquisite craftsmanship of the dragon carving art of the Ming Dynasty.
 According to legend, it is made of clay and slurry stone.
 The craft is very elegant and it is the best in the temple.

-mural
+Mural

-Mural is a major feature of the big call.
+A mural is a major feature of the big call.
 The theme is rich and the picture is vivid.
 The content is based on Buddhist figures and stories, depicting various scenes of heaven, earth and hell.
 Among them, the Buddha is the most exquisite and fascinating.
 The picture is both coherent and independent.
 The whole picture shows more than 770 people, such as the god Buddha and the mortal.
 The scene is grand and quite spectacular, reflecting the superb level of Chinese Ming Dynasty painting art.
 The large-scale murals are drawn in natural stone, and although it has been going on for centuries, it is still beautiful.